seiyaku

 Candles

-A candle loses nothing if it is used to light another candle.
+A candle loses nothing when it's used to light another candle.

 A candle gives a soft, warm light and there doesn't seem to be much else to say about it.
 Other than because a candle gives a soft, warm light, it's usually considered a 'good' thing.
-It is aesthetically more pleasing to have a candle-lit dinner than dinner under a fluorescent tube, even though the latter gives more light to see what you're eating.
+It is aesthetically more pleasing to have a candle-lit dinner than to dine under an electric lightbulb, even though the latter gives more light to see what you're eating.

-Candles are more than just lovely ornaments; they add a bright and warm ambiance to any situation.
-Whether scented or packed with dust to emit sparks when lit, candles are alive.
+Candles are more than just lovely ornaments; they add a bright and warm ambience to any situation.
+Whether scented or plain, or even packed with dust to emit sparks when lit, candles feel alive.

 Candles